mchalapuk/offensive.js/README.md

 Programming offensively is about throwing exceptions a lot.
-As soon as corrupted state or illegal parameter is detected, program is crashed by throwing an exception with descriptive error message.
+As soon as corrupted state or illegal parameter is detected, program is crashed with a descriptive error message.
 This technique greatly helps in finding bugs at&nbsp;their cause.
 Offensive programming is the best development stance in most code bases if combined with unit testing.
 ```js
 var check = require('offensive');